SE7ENSKY/se7ensky-webiny-plugins/packages/app-custom-google-map/README.md

 ## How to use the plugin

 This plugin is available from Webiny Page Builder.
-Inside the Page Builder editor you'll find Google Map as one of the widgets that you can now add to your pages.
+Inside the Page Builder editor you'll find Google Map as one of the elements that you can now add to your pages.

 By default the plugin is available under the "Basic" group.
 If you wish to move the plugin to another group, you can pass on the group id as a parameter when registering the plugin, like so: